r-kish/Crypto-API-Automation/README.md

     df2['timestamp'] = pd.to_datetime('now')
     df = df.append(df2)
 ```
+- When

 ## Time series of the performance of the top 20 cryptocurrencies
+- The data for this visualization uses the average values from all extractions over the duration of the automation.
+In this case, all 10 instances for each cryptocurrency from the 10-minute data extraction is averaged into one average instance for each cryptocurrency.
 ![FullSeries](https://github.com/r-kish/Crypto-API-Automation/blob/main/images/Crypto_FullSeriesChange.png)

 ## Change in value of a cryptocurrency over time (Bitcoin and Ethereum)
+-
 ### Bitcoin
 ![Change1](https://github.com/r-kish/Crypto-API-Automation/blob/main/images/Crypto_BitcoinChange.png)